 Parameter manages the definitions of the data "attributes" (or "characteristics", or "fields") being tracked by the project.
 By keeping these definitions in a separate table, the project can adapt to new task definitions without needing a developer add columns to the database.

 is_numeric boolean, and a

-units definition (that usually only applies to numeric parameters).
+units definition (which usually only applies to numeric parameters).
 Additional attributes can be added by extending

 BaseParameter and swapping out

 Parameter via the